 Peter graduated from New York University School of Law in 1991 and served as law clerk to U.S. District Court Judge Harry D. Leinenweber in Chicago.
 Following his clerkship, he practiced at employee-side firms in Chicago (Stowell & Friedman) and New York (Vladeck Waldman Elias & Engelhard) and served as Of Counsel in the Employment Law Department at Paul, Hastings, Janofsky & Walker in San Francisco, before starting his own firm in March 2003.

-Peter is a current member (and past Chair) of the Bar Association of San Francisco Labor & Employment Section Executive Committee and a former member of the State Bar of California Labor & Employment Section Executive Committee.
+Peter is currently Co-Chair of the Employment Committee of the American Bar Association’s ADR Section.
+He is a current member (and past Chair) of the Bar Association of San Francisco Labor & Employment Section Executive Committee and a former member of the State Bar of California Labor & Employment Section Executive Committee.
 He is a chapter author of the CEB Treatise California Wage and Hour Law and Litigation and has written numerous articles on employment issues in national and state bar publications.
 He is a Fellow of the College of Labor and Employment Lawyers.
 Peter has testified on employment law issues before various committees of the California legislature and the Women and Equalities Committee of the UK Parliament.

 Peter is admitted to the State Bars of California, Illinois, and New York, the bars of various district courts, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

 Representative Cases and Experience

 Peter represented clients in employment cases for over three decades.
 He was Of Counsel in the Employment Law Department at Paul Hastings, where he represented numerous fortune 500 companies.
 He served as counsel for plaintiffs in several groundbreaking sex discrimination class actions against Wall Street investment firms and was one of the first lawyers in California to take a wage and hour class action to class arbitration.
 Peter has been mediating employment disputes since 2002 and is frequently chosen as a mediator to resolve individual and complex employment cases.

 - Author, CEB California Wage and Hour Law Treatise – Plaintiffs’ Litigation Chapter